SecJS/Database/README.md

   // to work on.
   .connect(force, saveOnDriver)

-// This connection won't be available in static method Database.closeDriver.
+// This connection won't be available in static method Database.closeConnections.
-// If calling this method it will close the main PostgresDriver connection await Database.closeDriver('postgres')
+// If calling this method it will close the main PostgresDriver connection await Database.closeConnections('postgres')

 // So always remember closing this connection! await runtimeDb.close()